 Photos from last year's picnic, courtesy of the Rachel Mcclain Photography.

 Market Hall in downtown Raleigh's City Market

-Join us for an inspiring and family-friendly evening at historic Market Hall in downtown Raleigh's City Market.
-Our special guest speaker is culinary historian Michael W. Twitty, whose book, The Cooking Gene: A Journey Through African-American Culinary History in the Old South, will be published in August 2017.
-Since he launched his Southern Discomfort research project in North Carolina in 2012, Twitty has been on a personal mission to preserve and promote African American foodways and its parent traditions in Africa through both its diaspora and its profund legacy in the food culture of the American South.
+Join us for a thought-provoking and family-friendly evening at historic Market Hall in downtown Raleigh's City Market.
+Kids will enjoy face painting, other fun activities, and our costumed dancing vegetables while grown ups hear from our special guest speaker, culinary historian Michael W. Twitty.
+Twitty's book, The Cooking Gene: A Journey Through African-American Culinary History in the Old South, will be published in August 2017.
+Since he launched his Southern Discomfort research project in North Carolina in 2012, Twitty has been on a personal mission to preserve and promote African American foodways and its parent traditions in Africa through both its diaspora and its profound legacy in the food culture of the American South.
 For his compelling scholarship and influential voice, which also advocates for LGTBQ inclusion and Jewish life, Twitty earned both Editor's Choice and Reader's Choice and Reader's Choice food and culture honors from Saveur magazine's Blog '16 Awards.
 He also served as a TED Fellow, becoming part of an international community of visionaries who collaborate across disciplines to creative positive change.

 Live music will be provided by local acoustic band The Guilty Pleasures, whose song list is steeped in North Carolina's strong musical tradition.
 Kids will enjoy the antics of our costumed Dancing Vegetables.Buy Tickets Here

 The Saturday dinner event at Bridge Club in downtown Raleigh will celebrate five chefs in five courses, with an emphasis on celebrating the chefs, farmers and artisan producers who helped launch Farm to Fork 10 years ago and those whose dedicated support have made it an enduring success.